solarmon/WHDLoad-Game-Launcher/README.md

 * **Single Slave mode**: Sinlge WHDLoad game slave file gets launched automatically.

 * Supports **multiple** WHDLoad game slave files.
 Methods supported:
-   * **Target Slave mode**: The WHDLoad game slave file selected based the Volume name of DH1:
+   * **Slave Target mode**: The WHDLoad game slave file selected based the Volume name of DH1:
-   * **Select Slave mode**: WHDLoad game slave files selection using ABS (Amiga Boot Selector)
+   * **Slave Selection mode**: WHDLoad game slave files selection using ABS (Amiga Boot Selector)
       * Joystick or Keyboard used for selection
 * Games are launched with WHDload options from ToolTypes in the game .info file.
   - This is also saved to a .tooltypes file for each game.

-* **Game Launcher mode**: when no WHDLoad game slave file detected a Game Launcher is launched.
+* **Slave Collection mode**: when no WHDLoad game slave file detected a Game Launcher is launched.
      - GAMES: is assigned to DH1: (if not already assigned).
      - The game launcher can be configured to point to DH1: or GAMES: as the games repository.
 *

 # Requirements and Setup

+See the diagram above for reference.

-* Kickstarts - you need to put your kickstarts (including rom.key for kickstarts provided by Cloanto Amiga Forever) in the Dev/Kickstarts directory
+* Kickstarts - you need to put your kickstarts (including rom.key for kickstarts provided by Cloanto Amiga Forever) in the **System:Dev/Kickstarts** directory
   - See here for WHDLoad requirements: http://www.whdload.de/docs/en/need.html
   - To edit/manage the HDF file on Windows you can use ADF Opus (http://adfopus.sourceforge.net/)
   - See the the following guides for further details: